AlanD20/.dotfiles/workspace-setup/ubuntu/README.md

 ## Add Startup Programs

-- Open Tweaks applicaiton, then go to `Startup Applications`.
+- Open Tweaks application, then go to `Startup Applications`.
 After that, add both flameshot and Ulauncher applications to the startup alogn with any other applications you would like to run when the computer is powered on.

 ## Troubleshooting